Definition Guide Irish law and best practice

 Legal scope

-Who legally needs Fire Warden Training in Ireland?
+Who needs Fire Warden Training in Ireland?

 • Healthcare & HSE Nurses, care assistants, porters, paramedics, home carers and support workers across HSE and private settings.